Before you go, why not get a free pest control quote...

 Deter little black ants from returning to your home by taking smart preventive measures.
 Keep firewood and lumber at least 20 feet from the house, so they’re not encouraged to nest nearby.
 Make sure plants and shrubbery around the home are well-maintained and trimmed back.
 Inspect your home for gaps and cracks.
 Seal these with a silicone-based caulk for the best protection against these tiny pests.

-Like most ants, little black ants are able to carry very large objects in relation to their body size.
-A single ant can lift items up to 20 times its body weight.
+Like most ants, little black ants can carry substantial objects in relation to their body size.
+A single ant can lift items 20 times its body weight.

 Little black ants are active both during the day and the night.
 You can see the workers moving about at nearly any hour.
 During the night, as temperatures drop, they move eggs and larvae further underground.